Lighting for Framed Pictures

 • Wall colour and texture

 A light that looks acceptable on an unframed canvas often performs poorly once glass or acrylic is introduced.
 Reflections appear immediately.
 Hotspots form.
+This is why precision lighting for framed pictures and art requires careful control of angles and optics.
 Viewers instinctively shift position to escape glare.

 Proper lighting for framed pictures must be designed to illuminate the artwork without lighting the glass.